I’M NEW HERE

 Sunday morning worship:

 This is our main weekly meeting for our congregation.
 During this time, we take the Lord’s Supper together, sing, and listen to God’s Word being preached.
 This is our largest meeting of the week, and many people’s first visit our church by coming to our Sunday A.M.
 Worship.
+During this time of the global pandemic, we offer two Sunday morning worship times: 9am is a mask required service, 10:15am is mask optional.

 Sunday evening worship 5:30pm: